Scrapped Princess: Light novel

 The series, written by Ichiro Sakaki and illustrated by Yukinobu Azumi, was published from 1999 to 2003 in thirteen volumes.
 Five volumes of short story collections were published from 2002 to 2005.
 Between May and November 2007, first three of the original light novels have been released in English by Tokyopop.

+The first volume was reviewed by April Spisak for the Bulletin of the Center for Children's Books.
+The reviewer criticized "cartoonish" manga illustration, and found the protagonists "flat, each stuck in their gendered roles", but expressed hope that the future volumes will be better, she also found the central premise, the "ethical questions involved in saving a loved one who might cause the deaths of multitudes", a deep one that the readers may ponder for a long time.
+It was also reviewed for IGN.

 Manga

 The manga adaptation illustrated by Yabuki Go was published from 2002 to 2004 and collected into three volumes.
 It has also been published in the US by Tokyopop between August 2005 and May 2006.
 The manga has no plot overlap with the anime adaptation; the only things in common are the three main characters, the idea of the Scrapped Princess, and the Mauser Faith they are running from.
 Another one-volume manga, illustrated by Megumi Ikeda, Scrapped Princess Su Thep, was released on May 28, 2003.

 Another three-volume manga adaptation illustrated by Toshinori Sogabe was published from 2016 to 2018 in Famitsu Comic Clear online magazine.